 Bio : Research

-Her work has been recognised by the US Presidential Early Career Award in Science & Engineering (PECASE) (2004 in 2005)—”For being an engineer and professional musician whose research involves creating computer assisted methods for making music by both experienced and inexperienced musicians alike”—the National Science Foundation Faculty Early CAREER Development Award (2004), the Edward, Frances, and Shirley B. Daniels Fellowship at Harvard’s Radcliffe Institute for Advanced Study (2007-2008) and the Falling Walls Breakthrough of the Year Award (Art & Science, 2023).
+Her work has been recognised by the European Research Council (ERC) Advanced Grant COSMOS (Computational Shaping and Modeling of Musical Structures) and Proof of Concept HEART.FM (Maximizing the Therapeutic Potential of Music through Tailored Therapy with Physiological Feedback in Cardiovascular Disease).
+She is recipient of the US Presidential Early Career Award in Science & Engineering (PECASE) (2004 in 2005)—”For being an engineer and professional musician whose research involves creating computer assisted methods for making music by both experienced and inexperienced musicians alike”—the National Science Foundation Faculty Early CAREER Development Award (2004), the Edward, Frances, and Shirley B. Daniels Fellowship at Harvard’s Radcliffe Institute for Advanced Study (2007-2008) and the Falling Walls Breakthrough of the Year Award (Art & Science, 2023).
 Elaine is an alum (Fellow) of the (US) National Academy of Science/Engineering’s Kavli Frontiers of Science/Engineering Symposia.
 Her research has been supported by the ERC, EPSRC, AHRC, and NSF.

 Prior to joining King’s, she was a senior CNRS researcher in the STMS Lab at IRCAM (Paris: 2019-2022), Professor of Digital Media at the QMUL Centre for Digital Music (London: 2011-2019) where she founded the Music, Performance and Expressivity (MuPaE) Lab, Assistant then tenured Associate Professor at the University of Southern California (Los Angeles, CA: 2001-2011) where she held the inaugural Viterbi Early Career Chair and founded the Music Computation and Cognition (MuCoaCo) Lab.
 She was also Visiting Professor at King’s Engineering (London: 2020-2022), Harvard SEAS & Music (Cambridge, MA: 2008-2009) and Lehigh IMSE (Bethlehem, PA: 2000-2001).